0xARAIZA/HAM-Tech/README.md

-# Repo

-This contains test info.
+This contains the HAM radio technician answers without the other distractions.